 *After indexation means after subtracting inflation from your overall returns.

 Apart from taxes, exit load, a penalty for withdrawing your investments too soon, might also be applicable.
-Not all funds penalise you for making a quick exit , this is a feature observed commonly in equity funds.
+Not all funds penalise you for making a quick exit , this is a feature observed commonly in equity funds and liquid funds.
 The definition of “too soon“ is generally 1 year for equity but differs for debt funds.
 For equity funds the fee is generally 1% of the total amount withdrawn (within a year of investing ).
 Generally units held for more than 1 year don’t attract an exit load however there are exceptions.
-In case of debt funds, liquid funds and short term debt funds usually don’t have any exit load.
+In case of debt funds, short term debt funds usually don’t have any exit load.
 However dynamic bond funds, long duration debt funds and other types of debt funds might charge some exit load if you withdraw between 6 months to a year.
+Liquid funds charge a small exit load if you withdraw before 7 days.
 Be careful to check these before redeeming your funds.

 P.S.
 If you are using Goalwise, while redeeming your funds Goalwise does all these calculations by looking at your entire transaction history, applies the relevant time frame calculations and provides advanced options to withdraw only the exit load free amount or only the amount under long term capital gains so that your tax and load outgo is minimised.